andrewdotn/crk-db/docs/CW.md

 ## `\altsp` **spelling alternants**

 Alternative spellings of the word.
+There is also an `\alt-s` field, used 44 times.

 ## `\cat` **usage categories**